GraeA85/Sprouton-Allotments/readme.md

       * Footer - Repeated steps on all pages.
         * Verify that the social media links open in a new tab.
         <br><br>

+  * ## Accessibilty testing
+***
+  In order to test for accessibility, I used the windows program NVDA.
+NVDA is a screen reader software which reads out the webpage for visually impaired users.
+It also reads out clickable items on the webpage, any links, image descriptors, forms and buttons.
+Using this software I visited the live version of the website and allowed the screen reader to run through the whole website.
+There were no issues with the website in terms of accessibility.
+From running the software I noticed the footer bar links did not read out as they are only represented by a font awesome icon.
+I then added aria-labels in for each link to ensure accessibiilty is maintained throughout the website.

   ## Feedback from user testing
 ***